 Buying lots of toiletries can often take up valuable space in your suitcase or backpack and can quickly take over your 10 100ml item limit if you’re going to be carrying your bag with you the whole time.
 Whilst it can be tempting to stock up before you go, remember that Italy too sells all the same products, if not better!
 Though it might cost a little more, you may find that you don’t need all the products you thought you would or quite as many bottles of sun cream for your trip, possibly saving you some money too!

 5. Consider Your Itinerary

-In some cases, you may be required to cover your knees or shoulders when visiting some of Italy’s most historic sites and booking popular Italy Tours.
+In some cases, you may be required to cover your knees or shoulders when visiting some of Italy’s most historic sites and booking popular Italy Tour holiday locations.
 To avoid panic buying something last minute, be sure to also pack clothes that fit these guidelines.
 That way, you can make sure that you won’t be refused entry, which is particularly true if your itinerary is back-to-back and there’s little time for movement.
 All this information is easily accessible online, so you won’t find it difficult to read about other people’s experiences to make sure you arrive prepared.